gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 Both SCTP and DTLS contains mechanisms to padd SCTP payloads, and DTLS records respectively.
 If padding of SCTP packets are desired to hide actual message sizes it RECOMMEDED to use the SCTP Padding Chunck
-{{RFC4820}} to generate a consisted SCTP payload size.
+{{RFC4820}} to generate a consistent SCTP payload size.
 Support of this chunk is only required on the sender side.
 However, if the PAD chunk is not supported DTLS padding MAY be used.